dkim3300/GMTradeSimulator/README.md

 **NHL Trade Simulator Application**

-As a user, I want to be able to view all the players on the current roster

-As a user, I want to be able to view all the players on the trading block list
+As a user, I want to be able to view all the players on the current roster and trading list

-As a user, I want to be able to view a player's status from either the current roster or trading block list
+As a user, I want to be able to view players' specific attributes such as their availability status from either the current roster or trading block list

-As a user, I want to be able to add player's with an "available" status to the trading block list
+As a user, I want to be able to add players between current roster and the trading block depending on their availability status

-As a user, I want to be able to add player's with a "not available" status to the current roster

 As a user, I want to be able to make new players and add them into the current roster

 As a user, I want to be able to quit the game

+As a user, I want to be able to edit any players in the game

+As a user, I want to be able to save the current roster and the trading block

+As a user, I want to be to load my current team and trading list